pischarti/nix/go/aws/README.md

 - Check that the subnet exists in your current AWS region
 - Ensure you have the necessary permissions

+**"No NLBs found in VPC"**
+- Verify the VPC ID is correct
+- Check that the VPC contains Network Load Balancers
+- Ensure you have the necessary permissions

+**"No NLBs found with subnets in zone"**
+- Verify the availability zone is correct
+- Check that NLBs in the VPC have subnets in the specified zone
+- Use `aws nlb list --vpc VPC_ID --zone AZ` to see which NLBs have subnets in that zone

+**"Cannot remove all subnets from NLB"**
+- NLBs must have at least one subnet
+- Remove subnets from other zones first, or add subnets to other zones before removing the last subnet

+**"ResourceInUse: Subnets cannot be removed from load balancer because the load balancer is currently associated with another service"**
+- The NLB is being used by another AWS service (Kubernetes, ECS, etc.)
+- Check for Kubernetes service associations: `kubectl get services -o wide`
+- Check for ECS service associations: `aws ecs describe-services --cluster CLUSTER_NAME`
+- Delete or modify the associated service first
+- Wait a few minutes for the association to be removed, then retry

 **"Failed to load AWS config"**
 - Configure AWS credentials using `aws configure`
 - Set environment variables (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY)